 And then, a few days later when we were all back home, a friend arranged for a family with a 4-year old daughter with Down syndrome to pay us a visit.
 Well, that didn’t help at all to assuage my fears and worries, on the contrary…

-Let us not forget that there are roughly 40,000 individuals in the U.K. living with Down syndrome.
-Add to that, their family, relatives, friends, Down syndrome-related organisations, it’s safe to say that the whole Down syndrome community amounts to at least 1.5M.
+Let us not forget that there are roughly 47,000 individuals in the U.K. living with Down syndrome.
+Add to that, their family, relatives, friends, Down syndrome-related organisations, it might be safe to say that the whole Down syndrome community could amount to at least 1.5M.

 What I’m saying is, maybe we are not all hurt and damaged and offended by that storyline.
 If you go back to the petition launched by Diffability to ban amazon sellers inciting Down syndrome hate speech, that petition garnered over 40k signatures in the first 48hrs of launching, it’s now got nearly 80k.

 And yet, only just over 30k people signed the petition to make Emmerdale bin their storyline in over a month.
 And yet only 265 Ofcom complaints about the show so far.
 But there’s been so much noise about it that the soap opera itself gained 500k new viewers, and rising.